peterkeen/herokubrew/README.md

 Formula file names map to classes like this:

-* Each string of alpha characters is capitalized
+* Each run of alphanumeric characters has the first character capitalized
 * Non-alphanumeric characters are stripped

+For example:
-So, for example, the file `ruby-1.9.3-p327-falcon` maps to `Ruby193P327Falcon`.
+`ruby-1.9.3-p327-falcon` maps to `Ruby193P327Falcon`.
+`libjeg-6b` maps to `Libjpeg6b`.

 ## Contributing